How to Plan a Deck Build: Complete DIY Guide

 The frame is the skeleton of your deck.
 Even if you choose composite decking on top, the structural frame is almost always built from pressure-treated lumber.
 Key framing components include:

 Use joist hangers, post-to-beam connectors, and other approved hardware at every connection point.
 Never rely on toenailed connections alone for structural joints.
+You can also apply joist tape on top of the joists and around the ledger area to help protect the framing from moisture.

 Step 6: Install Decking, Railings, and Stairs